QueryBuilder — Smart UI JavaScript API

 Default value

-<smart-query-builder apply-mode='immediately'></smart-query-builder>
+<smart-query-builder apply-mode="immediately"></smart-query-builder>

-const querybuilder = document.querySelector('smart-query-builder');
+const el = document.querySelector('smart-query-builder');

-const querybuilder = document.querySelector('smart-query-builder');
+const el = document.querySelector('smart-query-builder');

-let applyMode = querybuilder.applyMode;
+const applyMode = el.applyMode;

 When 'applyMode' is set to 'immediately', the default value is instantly assigned to the editor's value, and the QueryBuilder's value is updated in real-time without requiring any additional user action.
 This ensures that changes are automatically reflected as soon as the default value is set.